-Spaghetti & Mandolino - home page / Our magazine / The pillow: an essential ingredient for the preparation of carbonara and gricia
+Spaghetti & Mandolino - home page / Our magazine / Guanciale: essential for making carbonara and gricia.

-The pillow, together with pecorino cheese, is one of the protagonists of Roman cuisine, and enriched the flavors of recipes such as carbonara and gricia.
+The guanciale, together with pecorino, is one of the protagonists of Roman cuisine, enhancing the flavors of recipes like carbonara and gricia.

-Not c&' it is necessary to specify that pillow and bacon are not interchangeable: not only in origin but also in &' use in the kitchen.
+There is no need to specify that guanciale and pancetta are not interchangeable: not only in origin but also in culinary use.

-The pillow, obtained from the cheek and part of the neck of the pig, is salted, peppered and seasoned to develop its outer crust and intense flavor.
+Guanciale, obtained from the cheek and part of the neck of the pig, is salted, peppered, and aged to develop its outer crust and intense flavor.

-Bacon is made, as its name suggests, from the belly of pigs.
-The different types of bacon are due to the type of sausage to which the sausage is subjected after the meat preparation phases
+Pancetta is derived, as the name suggests, from the belly of pigs.
+The different types of pancetta are due to the type of casing that the cured meat undergoes after the preparation phases.

-Guanciale, with a harder texture than bacon, is a protagonist in culinary preparations.
-While it can be appreciated on its own, its true calling is manifested in &' enriching sauces
+Guanciale, with a firmer texture than pancetta, is a key player in culinary preparations.
+While it can be enjoyed on its own, its true vocation shines in enhancing sauces.

-Recognized as a traditional product in various Italian regions, Guanciale is a key ingredient in the preparation of condiments such as carbonara, l&' amatriciana and gricia.
+Recognized as a traditional product in various Italian regions, Guanciale is a key ingredient in the preparation of condiments like carbonara, amatriciana, and gricia.

-The regions of Abruzzo, Calabria, Lazio, Molise, Sardinia, Tuscany, Umbria, and Puglia have different varieties of Guanciale, each contributing to the richness of the Italian gastronomic tradition.
+The regions of Abruzzo, Calabria, Lazio, Molise, Sardinia, Tuscany, Umbria, and Puglia boast different varieties of Guanciale, each contributing to the richness of Italian gastronomic tradition.

-In carbonara, a dish that has had a unique path, the pillow plays a central role.
+In carbonara, a dish that has had a unique journey, guanciale plays a central role.

 Carbonara: between myths and reality